 - Drizzle in oil and buttermilk, stirring with a fork.

-- Turn dough onto work surface and gently bring dough together with your hands, kneading only once or twice until you can shape it into a ball.
+- Turn dough onto work surface and gently bring dough together with your hands, kneading only until you can shape it into a ball.
 Dough should appear somewhat rough and streaked – this ensures it will be tender and flaky.
 Cut the dough ball in half and wrap each half in a disk shape in plastic wrap and place in refrigerator to chill for 30-60 minutes.
 If making one single-crust pie, freeze the other dough disk in a zip-lock bag for the next time you make pie.